aws-samples/amazon-ec2-mac-getting-started/apps-and-scripts/README.md

 ## Cool!
 Now, how does it fit in with Jamf?

-AWS announced our partnership with Jamf in mid-2022, starting with [enrollment](https://www.jamf.com/resources/press-releases/jamf-works-with-aws-to-manage-and-provide-an-added-layer-of-security-to-amazon-ec2-mac-instances-at-scale/), and have added [support and integration for Jamf Private Access](https://www.jamf.com/resources/press-releases/jamf-announces-new-integration-with-aws/).
+AWS announced our partnership with Jamf in mid-2022, starting with **[enrollment](https://www.jamf.com/resources/press-releases/jamf-works-with-aws-to-manage-and-provide-an-added-layer-of-security-to-amazon-ec2-mac-instances-at-scale/)**, and have added **[support and integration for Jamf Private Access](https://www.jamf.com/resources/press-releases/jamf-announces-new-integration-with-aws/)**.
+New for 2023, **[LastMile](lastmile/README.md)** is a script that guides a user to complete profile-based enrollment to allow configuration profiles, System Extensions, and much more.
 We’re constantly working on new integrations, too—stay tuned to this page for more!

 ## My apps and automations are getting more complex, what about development?

 Awesome!
-Many builders and admins are finding that scripting is the start of their automation journey, and are picking up more compiled languages like [Swift](https://aws.amazon.com/sdk-for-swift/)to expand their optimizations in ways they never have before.
-Building, testing, signing, and publishing apps is [something EC2 Mac is great for, and was built for](https://aws.amazon.com/blogs/compute/unify-your-ios-mobile-app-ci-cd-pipeline-with-amazon-ec2-mac-instances-2/)—so it’s easily integrated into common developer CI/CD workflows.
+Many builders and admins are finding that scripting is the start of their automation journey, and are picking up more compiled languages like **[Swift](https://aws.amazon.com/sdk-for-swift/)** to expand their optimizations in ways they never have before.
+Building, testing, signing, and publishing apps is **[something EC2 Mac is great for, and was built for](https://aws.amazon.com/blogs/compute/unify-your-ios-mobile-app-ci-cd-pipeline-with-amazon-ec2-mac-instances-2/)**—so it’s easily integrated into common developer CI/CD workflows.

 ## OK, so now I get how this works.
 How much is it?

-Apple’s [macOS EULA](https://www.apple.com/legal/sla/) defines a minimum 24-hour initial lease period.
+Apple’s **[macOS EULA](https://www.apple.com/legal/sla/)** defines a minimum 24-hour initial lease period.
 Simply put, when you allocate an EC2 Mac Dedicated Host, a 24-hour timer will start.
 After the 24-hour initial lease time has elapsed, you are free to release the host back to AWS whenever you’re done: the AWS billing stops that very second.

 The per-second AWS charge on the EC2 Mac Dedicated Host is the only charge: there’s no secondary “lease charge” or charge to run an instance.
-Additional charges may apply for storage, snapshots, and data transfer as well, with that info [here](https://aws.amazon.com/ebs/pricing/) and [here](https://aws.amazon.com/ec2/pricing/on-demand/#Data_Transfer).
-EC2 Mac pricing (per-region) can be found on [this page](https://aws.amazon.com/ec2/dedicated-hosts/pricing/) for both On-Demand usage and Savings Plan.
+Additional charges may apply for storage, snapshots, and data transfer as well, with that info [here](https://aws.amazon.com/ebs/pricing/) and **[here](https://aws.amazon.com/ec2/pricing/on-demand/#Data_Transfer)**.
+EC2 Mac pricing (per-region) can be found on **[this page](https://aws.amazon.com/ec2/dedicated-hosts/pricing/)** for both On-Demand usage and Savings Plan.

 ## Awesome, I want to build this!
 What should I do next?